 Do you plan to use your laptop for work and school?
 You probably know the feeling: In one window, you work in a word program writing a paper.
 In the other window sits research in many browser tabs.
 Slowdowns and delays lead to frustrations, especially with a deadline approaching.

 Thankfully, the Acer’s dual-core Intel i5 7200U processor handles multitasking with ease.
 In our tests, we experienced no delays when opening programs.
 The processor runs at 2.5Ghz—a good speed for its price range.

 Let’s be honest: If you are looking for a laptop in this price range, you want some extra features beyond office suites and web browsing.
 It’s okay, we like using our computers for fun stuff too.
 Thankfully, with 8 GB of removable RAM, you will be able to run photo and light video editing programs.
 The device also allows for some light gaming—you will need to set the games to lower graphical settings for best results.

-We’ll be blunt: Acer offers subpar resolution in its Aspire laptop model.
-At 1366 x 768 pixels, other devices on our list outshine this one in terms of visuals.
-In general, you will still see clear pictures and videos on the 15.5 in screen.
+Acer’s notebook offers HD 1920 x 1080 resolution.
+The result produces great, vivid pictures, especially for a 15-inch device of its price.
+In general, you will still see clear pictures and videos on the 15.6 in screen.
 Just note other laptops display images with more vivid colours and clearer animation frames.

 If you are curious about gaming capabilities, the device offers an Intel HD Graphics 620 video card.
 You will need to set most games to lower graphical settings.
 This will work for most people who game lightly.
 However, hardcore gamers will likely search for more powerful notebooks.